hasolanor/CFD-porousmedia/README.md

 </figure>

-On another vein, Figure 4 shows the velocity magnitude colormap with a set of streamlines obtained by postprocessing.
-As shown in the plot, there is a local gradient of velocity magnitude in the pore throats parallels to the flow direction.
-This gradient can be explained considering momentum transfer between two no-slipping walls, in which the maximum velocity is reached at the middle of the pore throat and a zero-relative velocity at the walls.
-Furthermore, the plotted streamlines shows a preferencial trend in following the pressure gradient direction.
+On another vein, Figure 4 shows the velocity magnitude heatmap with a set of streamlines obtained by postprocessing; while Figure 5 presents a cartesian plot of the velocity magnitude along a vertical axis located at x=0.0009m (a vertical axis at the middle of the spatial domain).
+Both figures shows that there are local gradients of velocity magnitude in the pore throats.
+These gradients can be explained by momentum transfers due to viscous forces between two no-slipping walls in each throat, in which the maximum velocity is reached at the middle of the pore throat and a zero-relative velocity at the walls.

+Furthermore, the plotted streamlines show a preferential trend in following the direction of the pressure gradient.
+Comparing with the velocity heatmap, it can be concluded that the higher velocity magnitudes correspond to the zones with greater streamlines densities.
+For this reason, high-velocity zones lead to preferential flow paths in the porous medium.

 <figure>
   <table border="0">